 Have we left it too late with such a populated world?

-My second anxiety is that we may have left it too late to make the move, which brings to a very sensitive subject, population.
-Indigenous people like Aboriginals of Australia lived in harmony with the earth for tens of thousands of years, whereas the Europeans who arrived some 200 years ago have adopted an economy that has led to Australia suffering severe damage already with much more to come.
-But there were considerably fewer than a million Aboriginals and they lived as hunter gatherers.
+My second anxiety is that we may have left it too late to make the move, which brings us to a very sensitive subject, population.
+Indigenous people like the Aboriginals of Australia lived in harmony with the earth for tens of thousands of years, whereas the Europeans who arrived some 200 years ago have adopted an economy that has led to Australia suffering severe damage already with much more to come.
+But there were considerably fewer than a million Aboriginals and they lived as hunter-gatherers.
 Few survived into old age.

 For some 200 000 years Homo Sapiens lived without damaging the planet, but the appearance of farming led to cities, pandemics, specialisation of professions, inequalities, the growth of knowledge and population, and eventually the industrial revolution and an atmosphere filled with greenhouse gases.
 It is not entirely fanciful to see a parallel with the fall of man, Adam and Eve being expelled from the Garden of Eden after tasting of the Tree of Knowledge.